Check out our 6-minute overview video for a summary of this article:

-The first step in processing GCPs is to create clear GCP markers evenly distributed around the area you are mapping.
+The first step in processing GCPs is to evenly distribute GCP markers around the area you are mapping.

 An ideal GCP marker can be as simple as two intersecting lines.
 The goal is to create a visible feature on the area that is being flown.
 The GCP should be visible on the map at the given altitude that the mission was performed.
 Remember, if you cannot clearly see the center point of the GCP in your map photos, it cannot be accurately marked during processing.
 If your GCP is obscured, poorly marked, or if you cannot confidently place your cursor on your photos within an inch of the point where the GCP was measured with GPS, it does not matter that your GPS took a centimeter or millimeter accurate reading, your GCP will only be as accurate as the center can be marked.

 Adding a center mark to the GCP, as seen in the images below, can also eliminate confusion as to where the center point is located.

 Example of a well constructed GCP.
 The marker is large enough that it is visible from far away, but the location will be measured from the center to increase accuracy.

 If you cannot mark your GCPs with paint there are a variety of low-cost ways to make excellent markers with items from the internet or home depot.
 These sheets of roofing rubber ($4.66 each) with these vinyl stickers ($1 per 6" x 12" sheet) can be used to make a simple checker pattern but they need to be staked into the ground if its windy.

 These rubber and vinyl markers end up costing $5 each and are extremely weather resistant.